jblocher/mgt6534/README.md

 ### Python

 The following are ~10 minute video chapters on the foundations of Python.
-Proficiency in Python is not required for AI Summer, but we recommend you familiarize yourself to be able to read and understand Python code when needed.
+Proficiency in Python is not required, but I recommend you familiarize yourself to be able to read and understand Python code when needed.
 If you prefer to read the information, the [Python course textbook](https://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf) is an additional resource.
-We have listed the most important lessons below, but you are welcome to complete other lessons as well.
+I have listed the most important lessons below, but you are welcome to complete other lessons as well.

-Complete the following sections from FreeCodeCamp.org [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) course:
+I suggest you complete the following sections from FreeCodeCamp.org [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) course:

 * Introduction: Python as a Language (7:48)
 * Introduction: Elements of Python (12:46)